Prosperity theology: Word of Faith

 Although nearly all of the healing evangelists of the 1940s and 1950s taught that faith could bring financial rewards, a new prosperity-oriented teaching developed in the 1970s that differed from the one taught by Pentecostal evangelists of the 1950s.
 This "Positive Confession" or "Word of Faith" movement taught that a Christian with faith can speak into existence anything consistent with the will of God.

 Kenneth Hagin was credited with a key role in the expansion of prosperity theology.
 He founded the RHEMA Bible Training Center in 1974, and over the next 20 years, the school trained more than 10,000 students in his theology.
 As is true of other prosperity movements, there is no theological governing body for the Word of Faith movement, and well-known ministries differ on some theological issues, though many ministries are unofficially linked.
 The teachings of Kenneth Hagin have been described by Candy Gunther Brown of Indiana University as the most "orthodox" form of Word of Faith prosperity teaching.

+Kirk R. MacGregor of the University of Northern Iowa has argued that the theology of the Word of Faith movement has its roots in the Nation of Islam and Mormonism.
+The Nation of Islam, for example, holds that God (Allah) is literally a man, and that original humans were exactly like God.
+Frederick K. C. Price, a leader in the Word of Faith movement, citing Elijah Muhammad of the Nation of Islam, also asserted that God is literally a man and that Adam and Eve before the fall were exactly like God and hence "little gods".

+Regarding Mormon (or Latter-day Saint) roots, one former leader of the church expressed his opinion (although not official doctrine of the church) that God the Father was once a mortal man who progressed to his current state.
+"Following the Father's example, all humans may be exalted to godhood..."
+Kenneth Copeland, another leader in the Word of Faith movement, makes similar claims, namely that God has a human body with eyes, ears, etc. and that the reason God created Adam was to reproduce himself.
+Thus humans, once born again in the Christian sense, return to their godhood with divine power over their own lives, including their personal health and prosperity.
+Any failure to attain what a person needs or wants is a failure of the person to truly understand their godhood as explained in the scriptures (i.e., Bible).
+As Price states, "Whether you win or lose is not up to God.
+Whether you are a success or a failure is not up to God.
+It is up to you ....
+God is on vacation ...the work [he] did for our benefit is already done on [his] part."